 Peer group

 If your main motivation is seeing your friends do it and wanting to do it too, I’d suggest against that, since their circumstances might not match yours and it might be driven by pointless competitiveness.
-As time goes on, a lot of that peer group might end up doing 7 or 8 semesters, which is far more doable, and then you took on extra stress for nothing.
+As time goes on, a lot of that peer group might end up doing 7 or 8 semesters, which is far more doable, and then you’d have taken on extra stress for nothing.
 It is nice to take classes in sync with your peer group, so I suggest doing that and piling on extra things once they wrap up.
-Many people who did three ended up living on campus for a fourth year as well, so many friends might still be around.
+Many of my friends who did three ended up living on campus for a fourth year as well, so many friends might still be around.

 Personal Challenge

-I am always in support of people taking on a harder pathway to grow, but I’d suggest that a 4 year plan with more challenging classes, research, internships, and teaching is a far better personal challenge to grow.
+I am always in support of people taking on a harder pathway, but a 4-year plan with more challenging classes, research, internships, and teaching is a far better personal challenge to grow.
 You can follow pretty much all of the above advice and just use the extra breathing room to go further in your interests.
 It’s really hard to get this kind of environment after undergrad.

 Good Reasons